-Who’s to blame for the Moscow massacre?
-ISIL, Ukraine or Russia itself?
+Moscow massacre blame game: From security failure to Ukraine to dark past

 Putin, on the other hand, does gain from the attack, Ilkhamov said.
 “To become a victim of ISIL is to trigger sympathies worldwide.
 This is some sort of a public relations [trick] to improve [Russia’s] international reputation.
 So, there’s a whole bunch of benefits for Putin’s regime,” he said.

-“Of course, that cost the lives of his citizens – that he spits on.”

-Conspiratorial as these suggestions may seem, they are rooted in what many Putin critics allege is a history of potential false flag operations used by the Russian president to strengthen his political standing.
+Putin’s critics have long alleged that he has a history of potential false flag operations used by the Russian president to strengthen his political standing.
+None of those claims have been established.

-Putin, a former spy in Germany who briefly headed the FSB, was appointed prime minister in 1999.
+A former spy in Germany who briefly headed the FSB, Putin was appointed prime minister in 1999.
 Months later, explosions at apartment buildings killed dozens of people.
 The Kremlin blamed Chechen separatists and used the attacks as a pretext to start the Second Chechen War: Putin’s approval ratings skyrocketed and paved the way for his first election as president in 2000.

 Fugitive ex-FSB officer Alexander Litvinenko claimed that Putin ordered the attacks.
 Putin repeatedly called him a “traitor,” and in 2003, Litvinenko died an agonising death in the United Kingdom after being poisoned with radioactive polonium.
 The UK said Putin “may have been” behind the murder.

-A Russian opposition group also referred to the late 1990s to suggest that Putin’s own hand in the Moscow killings could not be ruled out.
+A Russian opposition group also referred to the late 1990s.

 “We remember how Putin’s regime and his special services paved the way to the Second Chechen War,” the Forum for Free Russia, an alliance of exiled opposition activists, said in a statement.